victorteodoro/ecommerce-standard-demo/CONTRIBUTING.md

 |--resources
 ```

-In the `components` folder we keep our presentational components, while in the `containers` folder we keep our container ones (read more about it on the References section bellow.
+In the `components` folder we keep our presentational components, while in the `containers` folder we keep our container ones (read more about it on the <a href="#refrences">References</a> section bellow.

 In the `helpers` folder we keep the utilitary functions to make network requests, update the state based on forms, &c.